 The plants exporting these products need to be registered at INVIMA.
 Please refer to Export Establishment Registration above in Section VI.
+Import procedures for poultry parts follow the same standards for Poultry meat.

 If the meat is sold in retail packages, it must be labeled.
 Labels must be in Spanish and contain the product name, name and address of importer, name and address of producer, net contents in metric units, list of ingredients, INVIMA registration number, recommended method of storage, and product expiration date.
 This information may be provided by the application of a sticker to the package.